healthcare, real-time monitoring, medical IoT, HIPAA compliance, HL7 FHIR, clinical analytics

 Healthcare data exists in silos across electronic health records (EHRs), laboratory information systems (LIS), picture archiving systems (PACS), and countless other specialized applications.
 Achieving interoperability requires real-time data exchange using standards like HL7 v2, HL7 FHIR, and DICOM.

 Streaming platforms serve as integration backbones that mediate between these heterogeneous systems.
-When a patient visits the emergency department, their record might trigger a cascade of events: retrieving medical history from the EHR, checking medication lists from the pharmacy system, and pulling recent imaging from PACS—all happening in seconds rather than minutes.
+When a patient visits the emergency department, their record might trigger a cascade of events: retrieving medical history from the EHR, checking medication lists from the pharmacy system, and pulling recent imaging from PACS, all happening in seconds rather than minutes.

 HL7 FHIR's event-driven design aligns naturally with streaming architectures.
 FHIR subscriptions allow systems to publish resource changes (new lab results, updated medications, revised diagnoses) to Kafka topics, where downstream consumers can react in real time.
 Schema registries become critical for managing the evolution of FHIR resource definitions and ensuring compatibility across system versions.
+For comprehensive coverage of schema management strategies, versioning, and compatibility rules, see Schema Registry and Schema Management.

 Here's an example of a Kafka producer publishing a FHIR patient resource update: